Sparks Happen When Curious Minds Connect

-Curated talks, presentations and film screenings that promote discussion and strengthen community.
+Our curated talks, engaging presentations, and thought-provoking film screenings foster community discussions that promote dialogue and strengthen connections within our community.

-Curated talks, presentations and film screenings that promote discussion and strengthen community.
+Our curated talks, engaging presentations, and thought-provoking film screenings foster community discussions that promote dialogue and strengthen connections within our community.

 Sunday, November 2nd, 2 pm

-"All the Beauty in the World" is Patrick Bringley's New York Times bestselling book that recounts his ten years working as a security guard at the Metropolitan Museum of Art.
+"All the Beauty in the World, The Metropolitan Museum of Art and Me" is Patrick Bringley's New York Times bestselling book that recounts his ten years working as a security guard at the Metropolitan Museum of Art.
 Following a personal loss, Bringley found solace within the museum's walls, where his daily encounters with art, coworkers, and visitors deeply influenced his outlook.
-The book delves into how engaging with art on a personal level—beyond scholarly interpretation—can be transformative.
+His stories illustrate how engaging with art on a personal level—beyond scholarly interpretation—can be transformative.
 Through his experiences, Bringley reveals how art can comfort, uplift, and offer fresh insights into grief, life, and meaning.
+Bringley’s book has even inspired a one-man show performed Off Broadway in New York City, with an extended run in early 2025.

-The Spark Presents is a nonprofit organization dedicated to advancing public discourse through curated talks, film screenings and interactive learning experiences.
+The Spark Presents is a nonprofit organization dedicated to advancing public discourse through curated talks, film screenings, and community discussions that foster interactive learning experiences.
 By sharing diverse perspectives and encouraging open discussion, we contribute to a more informed and connected community.

-We have a crew of dedicated people working to bring you meaningful events each month from September to June.
-Meet Dorian Winslow, Sam Petersson, Maria Reade and Lisa Kelsey.
+We have a crew of dedicated people working to bring you meaningful events each month from September to June, including community discussions, curated talks, and film screenings.
+Meet Dorian Winslow, Sam Petersson, Maria Reade, and Lisa Kelsey.

-We're grateful for the ongoing support of Trinity-Pawling School for the use of Gardiner Theater, and local sponsors who provide funding and in kind donations.
+We're grateful for the ongoing support of Trinity-Pawling School for the use of Gardiner Theater, which hosts our community discussions, curated talks, and film screenings, as well as the local sponsors who provide essential funding and in-kind donations.

 Renowned ecologist Tom Wessels invites us to become detectives of the land, decoding the rich narratives that shape our natural surroundings.
-For this event Tom Wessels interprets photos sent by members of the audience taken in our local woods.
+In this event, Tom Wessels interprets photos shared by audience members taken in our local woods.

 June 1, 2025

-The award winning documentary ‘Join or Die’ examines the decline of civic engagement in America.
-A lively discussion with the director Rebecca Davis via Zoom on the big screen followed the screening.
+The award-winning documentary ‘Join or Die’ examines the decline of civic engagement in America.
+Following the film screening a discussion with the director Rebecca Davis takes place via Zoom.

 April 27, 2025

-A two day film festival exploring how we grow, process, package and deliver our food.
-A panel discussion with farmers, chefs and food advocates.
+Join us for a two-day film festival that explores how we grow, process, package, and deliver our food.
+Sam Petersson will lead a panel discussion with local farmers, chefs, and food advocates on March 8 and 9, 2025.

-Two iconic artists, two days of documentary film screenings followed by Q&A led by Ned Reade, art teacher emeritus at Trinity-Pawling School.
+Join us for two days of documentary film screenings featuring two iconic artists, followed by talks led by Ned Reade, art teacher emeritus at Trinity-Pawling School, on February 8 and 9, 2025.

-Ruth Reichl (former editor in chief of Gourmet magazine) stars in an award-winning documentary that captures the challenges facing farmers, fishermen, ranchers, chefs, and activists as they strive to produce nutritious food in America.
+Ruth Reichl, the former editor in chief of Gourmet magazine, stars in an award-winning documentary that highlights the challenges faced by farmers, fishermen, ranchers, chefs, and activists as they strive to produce nutritious food in America.

 October 20, 2024

-Journalist Soledad O’Brien moderates a discussion with Eve Schaub, author of Year of No Garbage, and Meghan Olson of Ecovative.
-Ecovative is the world’s leading mycelium technology company, reshaping industries by replacing plastics and animal products with sustainable plant-based alternatives.
+Journalist Soledad O’Brien moderates a community discussion featuring Eve Schaub, author of Year of No Garbage, and Meghan Olson from Ecovative.
+As the world’s leading mycelium technology company, Ecovative is reshaping industries by replacing plastics and animal products with sustainable plant-based alternatives.

 April 21, 2024